Genusbiz/docs/developers/defining-the-application-model/object-class/modify-an-object--or-identifier-domain/explore.md

 To add a step in the path condition, do the following:

-1. The current object class in the path is shown on the left, and the operator in the middle box is <span style="FONT-STYLE: italic">Join with.
+1. The current object class in the path is shown on the left, and the operator in the middle box is *Join with*.
 To select the object class to join with in the box on the right, do this:
 2. Click the down arrow and then click **Select Field or Group**.
     ![ID6FE78B10200C43CF.ID5542AD8FA2124201.jpg](media/ID6FE78B10200C43CF.ID5542AD8FA2124201.jpg)
 3. In the list, select the correct object class.